icinganalysis/icinganalysis.github.io/content/conditions_cd.md

 ![conditions-cdmax](images/conditions-cd/conditions-cdmax.png)

-Small airfoils have a higher Cd value due to ice largely because Ac, the ratio of potential ice accumulation thickness to chord length, is higher for the same icing conditions.
+Small airfoils have a higher Cd value due to ice partly because Ac, the ratio of potential ice accumulation thickness to chord length, is higher for the same icing conditions.
+Also, the Ko value is larger for small airfoils, and Ko is an important component in the drag correlation.
 This approximates the ice shape being a larger portion of the chord length.
 Also, the Ko value is higher for a shorter chord length, and ko is a component in the correlation of iced Cd.